 The brother of the Vice-Chair owns a construction company that completed the set-up for the modular units.
-Bids were taken and the Vice-Chair abstained from the vote.
-Total payments to the company were \$40,602 for the year.
+Total payments to the company were \$58,441 for the year.

-The School also paid \$1,012 to a company owned by the board chair for printing services.
+The School also paid \$5,581 to a company owned by the board chair for printing services.
 The company also is a donor to the school and does printing at cost for the School.